jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 This brings us to the harder, but more efficient way of doing this using *multirate signal processing*.
 There's no way I can explain everything you need to know about multirate signal processing here.
 What I can do is try to give you the big picture, with some code that demonstrates the process.

-The selling point of multirate signal processing is that computational efficiency can be improved by restructuring and rearranging the original task.
-To improve the efficieny of the pulse shaping task, we need to transform the root-raised cosine filter into a two-dimensional filter bank
+The selling point of multirate signal processing is you can drastically improve computational efficiency by restructuring and rearranging the original task.
+On a beefy processor, this might not matter.
+But if you're system needs to run in real-time, on resource constrained hardware, you'll start worrying about this.

+To improve the efficieny of the pulse shaping task, we need to transform the root-raised cosine filter into a two-dimensional *filter bank*.

 ``` python
 filter_bank = np.reshape(